 Our program and coaching team is led by head Coach, Stephen Cain.
 Steve is one of Australia’s leading Decathletes, having represented Australia at Commonwealth Games.
 As well as being an accomplished athlete, Steve is a level 4 IAAF Coach under the Athletics Coach Accreditation Framework.

-Over the next two months Steve will work with our coaching team to develop and implement programs that engage our young athletes through fun yet challenging athletic programs.
+Steve work with our coaching team to develop and implement programs that engage our young athletes through fun yet challenging athletic programs.

 Our post-Christmas program will focus on working with athletes 8+ to help them prepare for upcoming regional and state events.

-To encourage and support Box Hill LAC athletes competing at Multis (2&3 Feb), Region (16&17 Feb) and State track & field (16&17 Mar), Wednesday training will focus on event specific development for athletes U9-U16.
+Focus: To encourage and support Box Hill LAC athletes competing at Multis (1&2 Feb), Region (15&16 Feb) and State track & field (14&15 Mar), Wednesday training will focus on event specific development for athletes U9-U16.

 ALL event areas will be covered at EVERY Wednesday training session as outlined by the schedule featured to the right.